HopPG: Self-Iterative Program Generation for Multi-Hop Question Answering over Heterogeneous Knowledge: Methodology

 \subsubsection{Operations}

-UniRPG \cite{zhou-etal-2022-unirpg} defined 15 operations, containing 4 atomic operations and 11 high-order operations.
-This work inherits a subset of their fundamental operations including ${\mathtt{CELL}}$, ${\mathtt{SPAN}}$, ${\mathtt{CELL\_VALUE}}$, ${\mathtt{SPAN\_VALUE}}$, ${\mathtt{KV}}$, ${\mathtt{MULTISPAN}}$, ${\mathtt{COUNT}}$, ${\mathtt{SUM}}$, ${\mathtt{AVG}}$, ${\mathtt{ARGMAX}}$, and ${\mathtt{ARGMIN}}$.
-Additionally, we extend an atomic operation and two high-order operations to enable the programs to solve multi-hop questions and more reasoning types.
+HopPG generates logical programs based on the pre-difined operations.
+Aligning with the previous work \cite{zhou-etal-2022-unirpg}, our operations contains 4 atomic operations and 11 high-order operations, including ${\mathtt{CELL}}$, ${\mathtt{SPAN}}$, ${\mathtt{CELL\_VALUE}}$, ${\mathtt{SPAN\_VALUE}}$, ${\mathtt{KV}}$, ${\mathtt{MULTISPAN}}$, ${\mathtt{COUNT}}$, ${\mathtt{SUM}}$, ${\mathtt{AVG}}$, ${\mathtt{ARGMAX}}$, and ${\mathtt{ARGMIN}}$.
+Based on these operations, we extend an atomic operation and two high-order operations to enable the programs to efficiently solve multi-hop questions and more reasoning types.
 The extended operations are listed as follows: \begin{itemize} \item ${\mathtt{YESNO}}$: This is an atomic operation designed for "yes or no" reasoning.
 HopPG converts this reasoning type as a test span extraction problem.
 Specifically, we connect two words, "yes" and "no", at the beginning of the input sequence of the generator.
 The arguments of ${\mathtt{YESNO}}$ are the same as the other atomic operations, which are $(s, e)$.
 During execution, ${\mathtt{YESNO}}$ checks the extracted span, if its content is "no", ${\mathtt{YESNO}}$ returns "no" as the answer.
 For all other cases, the operation returns "yes".

 \item ${\mathtt{COMPOSE}}$: This operation means the current hop is an intermediate hop, and the answering reasoning requires iteration.
 The argument of the ${\mathtt{COMPOSE}}$ is one of the atomic operations, ${\mathtt{CELL}}$ or ${\mathtt{SPAN}}$, and ${\mathtt{COMPOSE}}$ directly returns the result of the atomic operation as the current-hop result.